 Can I become a HRA-registered radiation reviewer?

-We are continuing to recruit a panel of HRA Radiation Assurance reviewers made up of lead Clinical Radiation Experts (CREs) and Medical Physics Expert (MPEs) to assist us in reviewing studies through the UK wide Radiation Assurance process.
+In order to support reviewing studies through the HRA’s UK-wide Radiation Assurance process, we're continuing to recruit a panel of HRA Radiation Assurance reviewers made up of lead Clinical Radiation Experts (CREs) and Medical Physics Expert (MPEs).

-We are inviting MPEs and CREs to register to become HRA Radiation Assurance reviewers.
-This includes, but is not limited to, reviewers with the following expertise:
+We invite MPEs and CREs from across the United Kingdom to register to become HRA Radiation Assurance reviewers.
+This includes, but is not limited to, reviewers with expertise in:

 • radiology, including general radiology exposures for CREs